NUbots/NUbots/module/platform/cm740/HardwareIO/README.md

 This module reads the current status of the CM740 90 times per second and emits it as a `message::platform::RawSensors` object.
-This includes the CM740 error code, LED panel, buttons, voltage, accelerometer, gyroscope, left and right force-sensing resistors and each servo.
+This includes the CM740 error code, LEDs, buttons, voltage, accelerometer, gyroscope, left and right force-sensing resistors and each servo.
+Darwin robots have head and eye LEDs which are referred to in this module and can be read from the CM740, however the NUgus robot does not utilise this capability.

+Emit a `message::platform::RawSensors::EyeLED` or `message::platform::RawSensors::HeadLED` with a colour to give instructions to the CM740 to change the eye or head LED colour.

-To control the NUgus' servos, use `message::motion::ServoTarget`.
+To control the servos, use `message::motion::ServoTarget`.
 You may emit these commands individually or emit several at once in a `message::motion::ServoTargets`.

 ## Consumes